amsehili/amsehili.github.io/content/posts/PDL/mle-for-regression-problems/index.md

 ## Going from NLL to MSE under the assumptions of linear regression

 So far, we have assumed that our data samples are independent and identically distributed (i.i.d.).
-For a linear regression problem, we also assume that the residuals (i.e., prediction errors) follows a normal distribution.
+For a linear regression problem, we also assume that the residuals (i.e., prediction errors) follow a normal distribution.
 Therefore, we can represent the probability density function $p$ as a Gaussian distribution with parameters $\theta = (\mu, \sigma)$, where $\mu$ represents the center of the distribution (i.e., the mean), and $\sigma$ represents its scale (i.e., standard deviation).
 The probability density function (PDF) of a Gaussian distribution is defined as:

 $$
 p(y|\mu, \sigma) = \frac{1}{\sigma \sqrt{2\pi}} e^{-\frac{(y - \mu)^2}{2\sigma^2}}